 What data is available

-See the full data documentation for column-level detail on all 12 tables.
+See the full data documentation for column-level detail on all 13 connected datasets.

 Three things you can do that CSV uploads cannot